-The worldwide tantalum capacitors market is estimated to increase at a CAGR of 6.27% during the forecast period (2019–2030).
+The worldwide tantalum capacitors market size is estimated to increase at a CAGR of 6.27% during the forecast period (2019–2030).

 There is a subclass of electrolytic capacitors known as the tantalum capacitor.
 They are constructed out of tantalum metal, which functions as an anode, and are surrounded by conductive cathodes.
 The anode is coated by a layer of oxide, which serves as the dielectric.
 The use of tantalum makes it possible to create a dielectric layer that is extremely thin.
 As a consequence, this results in a greater capacitance value per volume, improved frequency characteristics in comparison to a great many other types of capacitors, and outstanding stability over time.
 As a rule, tantalum capacitors are polarised, which means that they may only be connected to a DC supply in the appropriate manner by paying attention to the polarity of the terminals.
 The disadvantage of utilising tantalum capacitors is that they have an undesirable failure mode that can result in thermal runaway, fires, and tiny explosions.
 However, this problem can be avoided by employing external failsafe devices like as current limiters or thermal fuses.
 Technology advancements have made it possible for tantalum capacitors to be utilised in a broad range of circuits.
 These capacitors may frequently be found in electronic devices such as laptops, as well as in the automobile sector, cell phones, and other electronic products (SMD).
 On the printed circuit board, these surface mount tantalum capacitors take up a substantially smaller portion of the available area, which enables larger packing densities.